bw4sz/FutureAnalog/README.md

 Contents
 =================================

-_Inputdata_ folder contains hummingbird localities for Ecuador and Colombia, the shapefile for the country perimeter of Ecuador morphology, and phylogeny.
+`Inputdata` folder contains hummingbird localities for Ecuador and Colombia, the shapefile for the country perimeter of Ecuador morphology, and phylogeny.

-Alpha-Diversity
+Alpha Diversity
 ---------------
-* _AlphaMapping.R_ : Computes Alpha mapping of phylogenetic, taxonomic, and trait metrics calls
+* `AlphaMapping.R` : Computes Alpha mapping of phylogenetic, taxonomic, and trait metrics calls
-* _AlphaMappingFunctions.R_ to calculate grid based metrics of alpha diversity on grid cells
+* `AlphaMappingFunctions.R` to calculate grid based metrics of alpha diversity on grid cells
-* _SDM.R_ which performs the ensemble niche models using biomod -The input localities are in the Inputdata folder, but the env layers need to be held locally, they are > 30GB
+* `SDM.R` which performs the ensemble niche models using biomod -The input localities are in the Inputdata folder, but the env layers need to be held locally, they are > 30GB
-* _BenHolttraitDiversity.R_ to calculate MNND
+* `BenHolttraitDiversity.R` to calculate MNND

-Beta-Diversity
+Beta Diversity
 ------------
-* _FutureAnalog.R_ computes betametrics between current and future assemblages, needs to be done carefully, consider how parallelization works on your operating system.
+* `FutureAnalog.R` computes betametrics between current and future assemblages, needs to be done carefully, consider how parallelization works on your operating system.
+* `GDM_hbird.R` computes beta diversity using a generalized dissimilarity modeling (GDM) framework.

 Figures
 --------------